|

 At last count, about 540,000 people lived on Crete.
 The largest city is the capital of Iraklion with more than 100,000 residents.

-The isle of Crete is dominated by mountains, particularly spectacular in the south, and features some interesting archaeological sites plus several quiet sandy beaches and tiny coves.
+The Greek isle of Crete is dominated by mountains, particularly spectacular in the south, and features some interesting archaeological sites plus several quiet sandy beaches and tiny coves.

-The island interior has a dramatic and rugged landscape with plenty of spectacular gorges.
+The island interior has a dramatic and rugged landscape with plenty of scenic gorges.
 Seventeen kiometres long and with a drop of 1,000 metres, Samaria Gorge is the longest in Europe and is a magnet for holiday hikers.

 At last count, Crete had seven museums and archeaological collections.
 The island has its own university and four institutes of higher education.